Learn how to stay on top of the dreaded dinner-time blues with easy meal planning tips!

 I do my meal planning on Sunday evenings, so when it’s my time to plan, I grab my Home Organizational Binder and that’s all I need!
 I don’t need my recipe books or anything else, just my binder.
 I grab a blank weekly meal plan sheet and look through my family’s favorite meals and choose 5-6 meals based on when we’ll be home that week.
 Then I make my grocery list based on the items next to each favorite meal (and take into account what I already have in my pantry and fridge).

 Personally, I use the free Walmart pick up grocery service, so I don’t even write my grocery list down.
 If you have a service like this in your community, I highly recommend using it!
-I know some Krogers do it, and Publix has a paid service called Shipt that will deliver to your door!
+I even do the Walmart+ service so that we can get free deliveries (and other great benefits)!
 I’ve used that when I’ve been sick and needed groceries and it’s amazing!

 OK, so I sit at the computer and find everything I need online and add it to my cart.
 I then schedule my pick up time for the next morning after I drop my youngest off at preschool and then pick them up!
 I love, Love, LOVE this service!!